OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 When does C<sub>ik</sub> and P<sub>ik</sub> need to be calculated?
 They need to be created (note recreate when updated) in the following circumstances:

 - OED starts up on the server.
 The server should cache the value for both arrays for future use.
+Note we now are going to store a representation of C<sub>ik</sub> in the database so it can likely be used instead of using the graph.
 - A new unit is created via the [admin unit page](#new-admin-unit-page).
 All the current values stay the same but a new row/column is added where every value indicates that no path since no conversions have been added.
+Normally an admin would not add a unit without a conversion but it might happen (at least for a while) so this avoids bad cases in the code.
 - If a conversion is changed (except note) including being added on the [admin unit page](#new-admin-unit-page).
 It is possible an admin will make a series of unit changes so we should have a save button to put any number of changes into the database.
 Right after that happens, OED needs to recalculate these values just as it did at startup to get the new values.
   - If only the slope and/or intercept is changed then we could skip doing the graph algorithm since the paths do not change.
 For now, we ignore this optimization and just redo everything.

-It is not expected that these will happen very often and it will only happen to an admin who is working on units/conversions.
+It is not expected that these will happen very often.
 Users will delay seeing the unit changes until the reload OED into the web browser.
 For a regular user that is not an issue.
 An admin needs to reload OED in the web browser to see the changes for graphing.

 The plan is to calculate C<sub>ik</sub> and P<sub>ik</sub> on the server.
 This should be faster as it is closer to the database.
 The server should cache these arrays for future use.
 Each time a new client starts up/refreshes, we will now send P<sub>ik</sub> to store in the Redux state.
-The rationale is discussed in [the structure of the arrays](#supporting-structure-for-units).
+The rationale is discussed in [the structure of the arrays](#supporting-structure-for-units) and note that P<sub>ik</sub> is sufficient to do all calcualtion needed on the client side.
 (As a historical note, there were discussions of where to do the unit transformation early on: client or server.
 Given the current design it made most sense to do it on the server.
 While that could change, it isn't likely.)
+As noted in the pseudocode above, a version of C<sub>ik</sub> is needed in the database and changes must be stored each time it changes.
+OED can easily calculate P<sub>ik</sub> on startup.

 ## default_graphic_unit

 There is a startup consideration in determining the graphic unit.
 When no meter or group has been selected for graphing, it is unclear what unit to use when one is selected since, in general, there are multiple choices.
 Note the same situation occurs if the user later deselects all meters and groups.
 OED could make the user decide by either selecting the unit in advance or choosing a compatible one once the meter is selected.
 First,  this might confuse the user and be overly complicated to decide the best unit.
 Second, the admin who created the meter/group may have thoughts on the best default unit the user will see.
 Thus, OED will have the admin choose the default graphic unit for the meter and group and it will be stored with the meter/group.
 This unit will be used when the first meter or group is selected and will be made the graphic unit.
-For further meter/group additions to the graph, this unit will be used unless updated.
+For further meter/group additions to the graphic, this unit will be used unless updated.

-The admin can make the default graphic unit be an unit that is compatible with that meter or group.
+The admin can make the default graphic unit be any unit that is compatible with that meter or group.
 Note that the default graphic unit does not change the compatibility units of the meter/group but is consistent with them.
 OED thought about forcing the admin to select a default graphic unit but chose to make it optional but encouraged.
-In the case of meters, the default graphic unit is the unit associated with the meter.
+In the case of meters, the default graphic unit is the unit associated with the meter if none is selected by the admin.
 In the case of groups, it is not clear what the default should be.
 Thus, it is "no unit"; this is the same value taken by the graphic unit by default.
 How OED deals with "no unit" is described in other sections that deal with this value.
 Note that a group that has a default graphic unit of "no unit" cannot be used if the graphic unit is "no unit" since there is no obvious way (other than random) to select the graphic unit.

 ## database-changes-for-units

 - need unit_type as enum of values unit, meter, suffix
 - need displayable_type as enum of value all, admin, none
-- need unit_represent_type as enum of quantity, flow, raw, unused (unused for when it is a unit_type is not meter)
+- need unit_represent_type as enum of quantity, flow, raw, unused (unused is for when it is a unit_type other than meter)
 - new table named units that has columns:
   - integer id that auto increments and is primary key
   - string name that is unique (name of unit for identification)